-To use Dr.Web, activate a license.
+To use Dr.Web for a long period of time, activate a license.
 You can purchase a license with the product, on the official Doctor Web website or through authorized partners.
 A license allows to take advantage of all product features during the whole period.
 Parameters of the license are set in accordance with the software license agreement.